Latest News

 Southwest Airlines lowers its full-year EBIT as bookings are hit by the government shutdown

-Southwest Airlines cut the forecast for its key profit metric, EBIT, in 2025 on Friday.
-The airline cited lower revenues due to the government shutdown that occurred recently and the impact of higher fuel prices.
+Southwest Airlines lowered its forecast for 2025 of the key profit metric, EBIT.
+The airline cited lower revenues due to the recent shutdown and higher fuel prices.

 The company now expects to earn about $500 million in earnings for the full year before interest and tax, as opposed to its previous estimate of $600 to $800 millions.